Current as of May 2019 | Download print version (in PDF)

 - Knowledgeable Contacts

-The Slovak Republic is a civil law country with four primary forms of not-for-profit, nongovernmental organizations (NGOs):
+The Slovak Republic is a civil law country with five primary forms of not-for-profit, non-governmental organizations (NGOs):

-- Not-for-Profit Organizations Providing Publicly Beneficial Services (NPOs).
+- Not-for-Profit Organizations Providing Publicly Beneficial Services (NPOs); and

 Other forms of NGOs, which remain outside the focus of this Note due to their limited interactions with foreign grant makers, include religious organizations, political parties, political movements, trade unions, interest associations, and associations related to certain professions (chambers).

-Since 2004, an NGO’s income from donations and inheritance has generally been exempt from income tax.
+An NGO’s income from donations and inheritance is generally exempt from income tax.
 Other income from statutory activities, including membership fees, is also generally exempt.
 Grants covered by international agreements that are binding on the Slovak Republic are also exempt from income tax.

 Certain NGOs are generally exempt from donations tax, including those whose statutory activities relate to health care, humanitarian assistance, social care, the operation of schools and other educational activities, science, physical fitness and sports for children and youth, and the protection of the environment.

-Finally, although taxpayers generally cannot deduct their donations to NGOs, natural and legal persons may assign up to 2 percent of their income tax to certain NGOs engaging in publicly beneficial activities.
+Finally, although taxpayers generally cannot deduct their donations to NGOs, natural and legal persons may assign up to 2 percent of their income tax to certain NGOs engaging in publicly beneficial activities (see Section V.A., below).

 - Act No. 460/1992 Constitution of the Slovak Republic, as amended